Jewish congregations mount legal challenges to state abortion bans - NewsBreak

 “Our congregants are heartbroken,” she said.
 “It’s really violating to be told what you can and can’t do with your own self.”

 Legal challenges are resulting.
-The enactment of state laws that ban or restrict access to abortion has already sparked a lawsuit in Florida from a liberal Jewish congregation in the Sunshine State.
+The enactment of state laws that ban or restrict access to abortion has already sparked a lawsuit in Florida from a liberal Jewish congregation there.
 In Ohio, another liberal Jewish congregation is joining the American Civil Liberties Union in a lawsuit against the state’s six-week abortion ban.

-A coalition of three dozen rabbis also filed a brief on a separate lawsuit in the Buckeye State, where physicians are challenging the new abortion law in the Supreme Court of Ohio.
+A coalition of three dozen rabbis also filed a brief on a separate lawsuit in Ohio, where physicians are challenging the new abortion law in the Supreme Court of Ohio.

 There’s currently a lawsuit in the U.S. District Court for the Southern District of Texas Houston Division filed by the Satanic Temple — not to be confused with the Church of Satan — on behalf of a member who argues the state’s abortion ban violates that temple member’s religious beliefs allowing access to an abortion ritual.

-The ritual involves members repeating verses in a mirror to affirm body autonomy and repel any guilt, shame, or discomfort that can surface when undergoing an abortion.
+The ritual involves members repeating verses in a mirror to affirm body autonomy and to repel any guilt, shame or discomfort that can surface when undergoing an abortion.

-“There’s going to be a wave of religious freedom lawsuits,” Rabbi Daniel Bogard, who’s married to Rabbi Karen Bogard, said.
+“There’s going to be a wave of religious freedom lawsuits,” said Rabbi Daniel Bogard, who’s married to Rabbi Karen Bogard.
 “We’re going to find out if this country really believes in religious freedom, or whether this country believes in the freedom of a small minority to impose its will on the rest of us.”

-But it’s unclear if these religious-based lawsuits challenging state abortion laws can win in court.
+It’s unclear whether these religious-based lawsuits challenging state abortion laws can win in court.

 “We’re very much in the wild, wild west of abortion law and religious law,” said Candace Bond-Theriault, the director of racial justice policy and strategy at Columbia Law School’s Center for Gender and Sexuality Law .